RocketChat/Docker.Official.Image/README.md

 %%LOGO%%

 # How to use this image
+### Docker Compose
+If you need both the mongo and Rocket.Chat containers, use a docker compose one-liner:

+    docker-compose up --build -d

+Which will run both containers, with Rocket.Chat listening on http://localhost:80 Then, access it via `http://localhost` in a browser.
+Replace `localhost` in `ROOT_URL` with your own domain name if you are hosting at your own domain.

+Stop the containers with:

+    docker-compose down

+### Individual containers
 First, start an instance of mongo:

     docker run --name db -d mongo:3.2 mongod --smallfiles